♥ Expert Guide by a Kashmir-based Local Explorer

 If Thajiwas is the friendly giant, Kolahoi is the untamed beast.
 Known as the "Goddess of Light," this is a massive valley glacier located deep in the high mountains above Pahalgam.
 It is the primary water source for the majestic Lidder River.

 Reaching Kolahoi is a serious, multi-day adventure.
-The journey begins at the idyllic Aru Valley and requires a grueling but breathtaking 3-to-4-day trek (covering roughly 36 kilometers round trip).
-The trail takes you past the sweeping meadows of Lidderwat, dense coniferous forests, and rugged alpine terrain before bringing you face-to-face with the towering, jagged ice walls of the Kolahoi Peak (5,425 meters).
+The journey begins at the idyllic Aru Valley and requires a grueling but breathtaking 3-to-4-day trek.
+The trail takes you past the sweeping meadows of Lidderwat, dense coniferous forests, and rugged alpine terrain before bringing you face-to-face with the towering, jagged ice walls of the Kolahoi Peak.

-- Safety at Kolahoi: Kolahoi is a retreating glacier with deep, hidden crevasses.
-You must hire an experienced local Gujjar guide from Aru Valley.
-Never attempt to walk directly on the glacier.
+⚠️ Safety Warning: Kolahoi is a retreating glacier with hidden crevasses.
+Never attempt to walk on the ice without a registered local Gujjar guide.

-- Footwear: Even for the short walk to Thajiwas, leave the sneakers behind.
-Rent sturdy rubber boots from the vendors in Sonamarg to avoid slipping on the muddy, melting ice trails.
+- Footwear: Even for the short walk to Thajiwas, leave sneakers behind.
+Rent sturdy rubber boots from Sonamarg vendors to avoid slipping on melting ice.